zdravkov/kendo-docs/getting-started/web/window/overview.md

 ### Accessing an existing Window instance from within an iframe

-If the Window is displaying a page in an iframe and this page needs to access the widget, this can be achieved by using window.parent from within the iframe.
+If the Window is displaying a page in an iframe and the page needs to access the widget, this can be achieved by using `window.parent` from within the iframe.

     var win = window.parent.$("#window").data("kendoWindow");